gdbroman/product/README.md

   * New users should feel *"Wow!
 Now I get it'* ASAP after signup/purchase
   * For example, being greeted with cookies on the kitchen table in your freshly cleaned Airbnb
   * Ask: *What is my app's magical moment and how do I make it near-instant?*
+* * Big features can have a small footprint
+  * When having the idea for a new feature, do not give way to excitement
+  * The first iteration is never correct, and often too brazen
+  * Think the FB like button – just a button, super valuable
 * **Don't apply DRY** to UX – it isn't code
   * Software engineering is a search for the simplest primitives and abstractions
   * Product development is about user empathy and communication